rishabprasad005/role-courses/RH124/Notes.md

 - Relative paths do not start with a / and specify the location of a file relative to the current working directory.
 - Five key commands are used to manage files: mkdir, rmdir, cp, mv, and rm.
 - Hard links and soft links are different ways to have multiple file names point to the same data.
-- the Bash shell provides pattern matching, expansion, and substitution features to help you efficiently run commands
+- The Bash shell provides pattern matching, expansion, and substitution features to help you efficiently run commands

 </br></br>